fullmetalbrackets/blog/src/content/blog/using-dns-over-https-with-pihole.md

     restart: unless-stopped
 ```

 Running Cloudflared as a container makes it easy to update, since you can simply use the commands use `docker compose down` to stop your container (or multiple containers in one compose file), then `docker compose pull` to grab the latest image, and recreate the container with the updated image by running `docker compose up -d` again.
 You can even automate container image updates with <a href="https://hub.docker.com/r/containrrr/watchtower" target="_blank">Watchtower</a>.
-For details, see <a href="/blog/watchtower/" target="_blank">this blog post for my Watchtower setup</a>.
+For details, see [this blog post for my Watchtower setup](/blog/watchtower-notifications/).

 ### Cloudflared as a daemon